 What is a Lung Volume Test (Plethysmography)?

+Plethysmography is also known as a lung volume test.
 Plethysmography measures how much air your lungs hold.
 Some disorders and diseases may decrease or increase this measurement.

 Description of the Test

 Plethysmography is done with your child sitting in an enclosed plexiglass chamber that allows your child and therapist to see in and out.
 The child and therapist will also be able to hear each other through the plexiglass.
-Your child will place padded nose clips on his or her nose and place their mouth around a single use, disposable, filtered mouthpiece.
+Your child will place padded nose clips on their nose and place their mouth around a single-use, disposable, filtered mouthpiece.
+Your child will place their hands on their cheeks, breathe normally, and then "pant" in and out for a few seconds.
+After panting, your child will go back to breathing normally, take a deep breath in, and then blow air out.

 Length of Test